 We also try to make sure we have positive images of disabled children and adults in displays, resources etc.

-We aim to make optimum use of Circle Time for raising issues of language and other disability equality issues.
+We will make optimum use of Circle Time for raising issues of language and other disability equality issues.

 Listening to disabled pupils and those identified with additional needs